aclark4life/tmp/README.rst

 Tmp
 ===

-Because sometimes you want a temporary directory
+Because sometimes you just want a temporary directory.

 Installation
 ------------